Skip to Main Content

 Home-based childcare helps ensure all families have access to high-quality care and early learning that meets their needs, preferences, and priorities.
 Shifts in the supply and availability of HBCC for children and families have been documented across the U.S.

 Our team examines some of the factors that contribute to family child care educators’ decisions to enter or leave licensed family child care.
-Erikson’s research suggests that shifts in the supply of licensed family child care may be driven by the intersection of challenges with economic sustainability, working conditions, and publicly-funded care and education systems, as well as personal factors that family child care educators may face running a business in their own home.
+Erikson’s research suggests that shifts in the supply of licensed family child care may be driven by multiple challenges including economic pressures, working conditions, and navigating public policies, as well as personal factors that family child care educators may face running a small business in their own homes.

 Key Area 3